 AWSSupport-TroubleshootSSH automation document installs the Amazon EC2Rescue tool on the instance.
 This tool checks for and corrects some issues that cause remote connection errors when connecting to a Linux machine through SSH.
 For more information, see I'm receiving errors when trying to connect to my EC2 instance using SSH.
-How can I use the AWSSupport-TroubleshootSSH Automation workflow to troubleshoot SSH connection issues?
+How can I use the AWSSupport-TroubleshootSSH automation workflow to troubleshoot SSH connection issues?

 Method 4: Use a user data script

 - This procedure requires a stop and start of your EC2 instance.
 Note that if your instance is instance store-backed or has instance store volumes containing data, the data is lost when the instance is stopped.
 For more information, see Determine the root device type of your instance.

 - If your instance is part of an Amazon EC2 Auto Scaling group, or if your instance is launched by services that use AWS Auto Scaling, such as Amazon EMR, AWS CloudFormation, AWS Elastic Beanstalk, and so on, then stopping the instance could terminate the instance.
 Instance termination in this scenario depends on the instance scale-in protection settings for your Auto Scaling group.
 If your instance is part of an Auto Scaling group, then temporarily remove the instance from the Auto Scaling group before starting the resolution steps.